nilsding/machine-controller/docs/cloud-provider.md

 # memory in MB
 memory: 1024

-# the name of the image to use
+# the name of the image to use, needs to be owned by the current user
 image: "Amazon Linux 2"
-# device prefix (e.g. "vd" or "sd")
-devPrefix: "vd"
 # which datastore to use for the image
 datastore: ""
 # size of the disk in MB
 diskSize: 51200

-# network name
+# network name, needs to be owned by the current user
 network: ""

 # whether to enable the VNC console